HelpBot Assistant

 In the case of local data in the grid, the sorting operation will be performed based on the foreignKeyValue property of the column.
 The foreignKeyValue property should be defined in the column definition with the corresponding foreign key value for each row.
 The grid will sort the foreign key column based on the text representation of the foreignKeyValue property.

-The following example demonstrates how to perform sorting by enabling a foreign key column, where the CustomerID column acts as a foreign column displaying the ContactName column from foreign data.
+The following example demonstrates sorting with a foreign key column enabled, where the “Customer ID” column acts as a foreign column displaying the “Contact Name” column from foreign data.

 import { Component, OnInit } from '@angular/core';